dart-lang/site-www/src/_guides/language/language-tour.md

 [`List`][] objects, so most people just call them *lists*.

-Dart list literals are denoted by a comma separated list of Dart expressions, enclosed in square brackets (`[]`).
+Dart list literals are denoted by a comma separated list of expressions or values, enclosed in square brackets (`[]`).
 Here's a simple Dart list: